 • Information on Child Protection training

-Updated Child Safeguarding Statement Template and Information Sheet
+Child Safeguarding Statement Template and Information Sheet

 A Child Safeguarding Statement is a written statement that specifies the service being provided and the principles and procedures to be observed in order to ensure, as far as practicable, that a child availing of the service is safe from harm.
-Upon completion, the Child Safeguarding Statement must be shared with all staff members, displayed in a prominent place in the service and made available to parents and guardians, Tusla and members of the public upon request.
+It includes a risk assessment, measures to manage any risks and a number of mandatory safeguarding policies and procedures.

 Further information can be found here https://www.tusla.ie/children-first/organisations/what-is-a-child-safeguarding-statement/